seanewest/npmfs/readme.md

 ```
 ndm remove npmfs
 ```
-remove the added paths if needed
+remove the added paths if they were created
 ```
+#if on a mac
 sudo rm /etc/paths.d/npmfs

+#or on ubuntu (untested)
+sudo rm /etc/profile.d/npmfss.sh
 ```